sswahn/social/README.md

 />
 ```

+### BookmarkButton
-Social buttons with built-in customizable debouncing.
+Bookmark button with built-in customizable debouncing.
 Customizing debounce is optional, it has a default of 500 milliseconds.

-### BookmarkButton
 ```javascript
 <BookmarkButton
   className="custom-bookmark-btn"